Executive Leadership Team

 General Manager of Surrogen

 With more than 20 years experience in the animal health industry and business development, Doug has held several executive roles in life science and animal health companies, most recently as VP of Global Clinical Development with Plumbline Life Sciences.
 In the last 15 years, he has developed and registered pioneering DNA therapies for food and companion animals.
 As General Manager of Surrogen, Kern will apply his wide-ranging expertise in the pursuit of groundbreaking genetic technologies and large animal models to greatly accelerate the discovery of new drugs and medical devices that eliminate human diseases and improve the quality of health.
-Kern earned his DVM from the University of Minnesota, a Master’s Degree at the University of Illinois in the Integrated Food Animal Management Systems (IFAMS) and a Certificate in Business Management form the Harvard Business School.
+Kern earned his DVM from the University of Minnesota, a Master’s Degree at the University of Illinois in the Integrated Food Animal Management Systems and a Certificate in Business Management from the Harvard Business School.

 Andrew Roberts, PhD